Stay up to date

 Stay up to date with the latest threat reports, articles & mistakes to avoid.

 No salesy pitches and all that, promise!

 Computers are machines driven by specific instruction sets governed by various rules and protocols known as operating systems.
 Just like the human body’s immune system is vulnerable to new viruses and their mutants, computers are prone to malware infections.
-We cover these basics and the different types of malware in this article.
+We cover these basics and the different types of malware and malware attacks in this article.

 Malware in electronic devices can result in software vulnerabilities, which may affect legitimate programs in the system.
 When it does, the result is often file damages and loss of essential information in the system.